aspiers/git-deps/README.md

 Another use case might be to better understand levels of specialism / cross-functionality within an agile team.
-If I author a commit which modifies (say) lines 34-37 and 102-109 of a file, the authors of the dependent commits forms a list which indicates the group of people I should potentially consider asking to review my commit, since I'm effectively changing "their" code.
+If I author a commit which modifies (say) lines 34-37 and 102-109 of a file, the authors of the dependent commits are people I should potentially consider asking to review my commit, since I'm effectively changing "their" code.
 Monitoring those relationships over time might shed some light on how agile teams should best coordinate efforts on shared code bases.

 ### Caveat